 This karaage tasted different from past versions.
 I’m think the chicken is now skinless.
 All the crevices in each morsel was covered in a fine, crunchy batter.
 It was almost like the meat was scored and dusted with the seasoning mix.
 In any case, the karaage was scrumptious.

 The Duck Udon ($19) is my favourite bowl of noodles in city.
 I find udon more satisfying to eat than ramen.
 I like the slippery smooth texture and the chewiness of the fat noodles.
 The slivers of spring onions were crunchy with the strong, sweet flavour of fresh green onions.
 The earthiness of the meaty mushroom slices and the creamy egg rounded out this bowl of treasures.

 In my past visit, the duck slices were thicker, rare in the middle and satiny in texture.
 Now the meat is thinly sliced and it looks like it was torched or seared.
 The result is a more delicate texture that blends in with the vegetables

 L remarked that I was smiling as I ate.
-I told him I was happy and I felt like the Ramen Master on Tampopo.
+I told him I was happy and I felt like the Ramen Master on Tanpopo.
 I was elated to eat something that I couldn’t make at home.

-L informed me he’s never watched Tampopo.
+L informed me he’s never watched Tanpopo.
 What?
 The greatest movie of all time?
 I stared at L like the grocery merchant gaped at the crazy old lady (see video below for illustration).
 If you haven’t seen this epic movie, go do it.
 Watch it here.

 Hitting the Sauce gives Shokunin’s new winter menu two fat thumbs up.
 The foie gras don is a work of art and I hope it is a permanent fixture on the menu.
 Below is a review of my review from my father.
 As always, he is correct.